jfikar/xhpl-aarch64/README.md

 wget https://www.netlib.org/benchmark/hpl/hpl-2.3.tar.gz
 tar xvf hpl-2.3.tar.gz
 cd hpl-2.3
-LDFLAGS='-L/home/<username>/openblas/lib' ./configure
+LDFLAGS=-L/home/<username>/openblas/lib ./configure
 make -j$(nproc)
 ```

 The resulting binary is `hpl-2.3/testing/xhpl`

 It turns out that the binary for CORTEX-A53 and CORTEXA55 are the same.
 And CORTEX57 and CORTEX72 are identical as well.
-It is so because HPL uses just a few functions from OpenBLAS, which are for those tatgets identical.
+It is so because HPL uses just a few functions from OpenBLAS, which are for those targets identical.

 ## Using precompiled binaries

 As said above, the CORTEX-A53 and CORTEX-A55 are the same as well as the CORTEX-A57 and CORTEX-A72 are the same.

-You need openmpi library, even though we will not run it in MPI mode but in OpenMP mode, which automatically will use all the cores.
+You need an openmpi library, even though we will not run it in MPI mode but in OpenMP mode, which automatically will use all the cores.
 If you want to use MPI, then change P and Q in HPL.dat.
 ```
 sudo apt install openmpi-bin
 ```